benkwokcy/clamperl/README.md

 #### NOTE: This version is obsolete, see the rewrite in Java at https://github.com/benkwokcy/huntail

-## About
+A snake AI for Battlesnake 2020, using Python 3.7, Bottle, and Heroku.
 The snake runs on one thread in a Heroku hobby dyno.
-It relies on heuristics rather than by enumerating future states.
-My main workflow is to watch arena games where the snake loses, find the board state where it went wrong, think about what move I would have made, turn that board state into a test case, and tweak the heuristics until it passes.
-If you want to change the snake's strategy and tests start failing, feel free to change the tests so they adhere to the strategy you have in mind!
+It calculates at most one move into the future, the rest is heuristic-based.

 ## File Structure